 In 2005-06, Auburn opened the new Hutsell-Rosen Track.
 Projects completed during the 2007-08 academic year included the City of Auburn/Auburn University Yarbrough Tennis Center, the Jack Key Golf Teaching Facility and an outdoor training pool located at the old Luther Young Tennis Complex.

 Jacobs gained strong business expertise as the Senior Associate Athletics Director for Tigers Unlimited prior to his appointment as Director of Athletics.
 He has initiated several successful business ventures for the Athletics Department.

-Jacobs was named Auburn's 14th Director of Athletics on Dec.
-22, 2004, after working in almost every area of the Auburn Athletics Department for the previous 20 years.
+Jacobs was named Auburn's 14th Director of Athletics in 2004 after working in almost every area of the Auburn Athletics Department for the previous 20 years.

 It was the final step for Jacobs in a career that had allowed him to gain a wide range of experience in collegiate athletics, from the perspective of a student-athlete, to the position of Senior Associate Athletics Director for Tigers Unlimited, Auburn's fund-raising arm.